-As a shopper that likes to consider the ethical and environmental implications of each purchase (what is often referred to as a “conscious consumer”), creating a wedding registry — or any wishlist for that matter — can be overwhelming.
-How do I tell my loved ones that I don’t want a cheaply-made set of tableware or pillows made from polyester?
-How do I tell them that I want to make sure all the products in my home are sustainably-made or secondhand?
-All these questions were swirling around in my head as I considered how I would go about creating a registry for my upcoming wedding.
+As a shopper that likes to consider the ethical and environmental implications of each purchase, creating a wedding registry — or any wishlist for that matter — can be overwhelming.
+How do we tell our loved ones that we don’t want a cheaply-made set of tableware or pillows made from polyester?
+How do we tell them that we want to make sure all the products in my home are sustainably-made or secondhand?

-Thankfully, for all of us looking to fill our homes with fewer, better (and responsibly-made) things, there is a registry for us now!
-Made Trade has partnered up with MyRegistry to make it simple to add all of Made Trade’s beautiful sustainable and fair trade goods to our registries.
+Thankfully, for all of us looking to fill our homes with fewer, better, more responsibly-made things, there is a registry for us now!
+We have partnered up with MyRegistry to make it simple to add all of our beautiful sustainable and fair trade goods to your registries.
 MyRegistry is a universal registry, so you can add products from multiple sites if you’d like, too.

-Below are some of my favorite pieces on Made Trade that I’m eyeing for my own eco-friendly and ethical registry!
-I hope this list gives you some inspiration for your own wedding registry as well.
-For even more ideas, check out Made Trade’s Home Goods Collection
+Below are some of our favorite pieces on Made Trade that’s perfect for building your own eco friendly and ethical registry!
+For even more ideas, check out our Home Goods Collection.

 For the Kitchen and Dining Room